 Students must obtain approval from the host department before pursuing a certificate program.
 Departments must complete the student certificate declaration and change form to notify the Office of the Registrar when a student wishes to declare or discontinue a certificate program, or has completed the program requirements.

-Departments should use the "Declare" option on the student certificate declaration and change form to notify the Office of the Registrar when it has approved a student to pursue a certificate.
-Please allow two to three days for processing.
+Departments should use the "Declare" action on the student certificate declaration and change form to notify the Office of the Registrar when it has approved a student to pursue a certificate.
+Please allow three to five business days for processing.

 Note: The Office of the Registrar only adds certificates to degree-seeking students' records.
-If you submit a student certificate declaration and change form for a nondegree student, we will forward the request to the Division of Continuing Education.
+If the department indicates that the student is nondegree on the student certificate declaration and change form, the request will be routed to the Division of Continuing Education.

 Once a student completes the requirements for a certificate, departments must notify the Office of the Registrar using the "Complete" action on the student certificate declaration and change form.
 In the "Term Student Completed All Certificate Requirements In" field, please indicate the term in which the student completed all certificate requirements.
 For degree-seeking students, this can be any term up to and including the student's expected graduation term.

 Departments should submit the form as soon as the student completes the requirements for the certificate; however, due to federal financial aid regulations, certificates cannot be posted to transcripts for degree-seeking students until after their degrees have posted to their transcripts (see the "Posting & Conferral" section below).

 If a student no longer wishes to pursue a certificate, departments should notify the Office of the Registrar using the "Discontinue" option on the student certificate declaration and change form.
 Please allow three to five business days for processing.

 Posting & Conferral